 Language is like a mirror for culture, reflecting all the nuances and quirks that make each society unique.
 Interestingly (and maybe tellingly), many languages offer words that perfectly capture ideas for which there is no literal equivalent in English.
 You might have heard of "schadenfreude" (the delight in someone else's misfortune), which is probably the most well-known example, but there are countless other, more positive specimens worthy of our attention.

-Many languages have single words that are broadly recognised in their own vernacular to convey ideas or concepts that, in English, require clunky phrases to express the same meaning.
-Perhaps it is the British “stiff upper lip” stoicism that explains the lack of English words to describe some scenarios and their attendant human feelings―most of the words I share below have that vibe!
-As a professional writer, I've encountered a few examples of these un-translatable words that have never had English equivalents.
-I’m sure there’s a word for them somewhere, just not in the Oxford English Dictionary. ;)
+Many languages have specific words that are widely understood in their own language to convey ideas or concepts that, in English, require lengthy phrases to articulate.
+Perhaps it is the British "stiff upper lip" mentality that accounts for the absence of English terms to describe certain situations and the associated human emotions—most of the words I mention below have that quality!
+As a professional writer, I have come across several instances of these untranslatable words that lack English equivalents.
+There must be a term for them somewhere, just not in the Oxford English Dictionary. ;)

 Please enjoy some of my favourites: